raspberrypilearning/active-assistant/en/step_4.md

 ## Ending the activity

-Awesome work so far - you now have an assistant that will help you or someone else get active!
+Awesome work so far!
+You now have an assistant that will help you or someone else get active.

 The final thing to do is to add some code so the activity stops.